Oru Kai Osai

 Oru Kai Osai is a 1980 Indian Tamil-language film, written, produced and directed by K. Bhagyaraj, starring himself and Ashwini.
 It was released on 25 July 1980.
 The film created an impact and was well received by the audience for its unique characterisation and unexpected climax.
-It was remade in Telugu as Pranaya Geetham (1981).
+It won the Tamil Nadu State Film Award Special Prize, and was remade in Telugu as Pranaya Geetham (1981).

 Plot

 Dr. Amaravathi, seeking a peaceful life, enters the village of Vellankoil after rejecting a few other villages.
 She witnesses Chinna Pannai attempting to commit suicide on a railway track, but fate intervenes, and the train passes on the adjacent track.
 Amaravathi's medical skills are soon put to use when she treats a child who fell from a tree.
 The child's mother offers her a place to stay in gratitude.
 Repeatedly, Amaravathi encounters Chinna Pannai's botched suicide attempts.
 She confronts him, and he reveals that his disability, resulting from a traumatic childhood experience, has made him feel life is meaningless.
 Amaravathi treats Chinna Pannai, and he eventually develops feelings for her.
 Meanwhile, Mangatha, Chinna Pannai's cousin, has a long-standing crush on him despite his disability.
 Mangatha asks Pannaiyar, her guardian and Chinna Pannai's father, to arrange her marriage to Chinna Pannai.
 However, Pannaiyar is hesitant due to societal pressure and seeks a groom who is not disabled for Mangatha.
 Mangatha's determination to marry Chinna Pannai is tested when she discovers his love for Amaravathi.
 Heartbroken, Mangatha renounces her feelings for Chinna Pannai.

 Sangili, the village guardsman, is feared by the villagers due to his intimidating presence.
 He collects protection money from each household, but Amaravathi refuses to pay.
 When Minor, a nearby village landlord, sends his men to abduct Amaravathi, Sangili intervenes, protecting her.
 This act earns him Amaravathi's respect.
 Meanwhile, Chinna Pannai grows closer to Amaravathi and signals his desire to marry her, but she rejects him, leaving him heartbroken.
 Amaravathi consoles him, and he slowly recovers.
 Amaravathi's past is revealed when her toddler daughter, Ganga, and her cousin arrive in the village.
 Amaravathi shares her story with Chinna Pannai, explaining that she became pregnant out of wedlock after her lover's tragic death in a train accident.
 To avoid family disgrace, she left home and eventually found her way to Vellankoil.
 Ganga quickly bonds with Chinna Pannai, and he becomes protective of her.
 When Amaravathi scolds Ganga, Chinna Pannai slaps Amaravathi in anger, leading to a confrontation with Amaravathi's cousin.